 Hiller Lane (Hamilton) has ranked fourth due to the high proportions of properties both unlikely to be able to contain on site and featuring off-site discharge despite being a small total number of properties.
 While inspection data is not currently available for Tarrington, lot size and land capability pose lower constraints to on-site containment than the other high priority towns.
 It is recommended that inspections take place in Tarrington to fully populate this risk assessment.
 However it is unlikely to alter the ranking.
 This prioritisation process has also been applied to other localities across the Shire to help guide the investment of resources in the inspection of remaining on-site systems in the Shire.
 The key data used in this process was the Land Capability hazard mapping and historical permit / inspection data available.
-Refer to Table 12 for initial outcomes from this process.
+Refer to Table 12 for summary of this prioritisation process and Table 13 for summary of outcomes from prioritisation process.

 Priority Band Risk Priority Township / Locality Key Actions in this DWMP Period Very High 1 2 3 4 5 Glenthompson Penshurst Balmoral Hamilton - Hiller Lane Branxholme Investigate alternative wastewater management solutions or pursue rectification / mitigation of off-site discharge.
 Potential follow up inspection in next 1- 2 years.
 Seek rectification of failures to maximise containment (where possible).
 Potential water quality monitoring of impact zones.
-High - Cavendish Tarrington Hamilton (broader unsewered lots) Dunkeld (broader unsewered area) Isolated Non-containment (Non-CoS) Inspection to confirm existing system type and condition (already undertaken for Cavendish).
+High - Cavendish Tarrington Hamilton (broader unsewered lots) 1 Dunkeld (broader unsewered area) 1 Isolated Non-containment (Non-CoS) Inspection to confirm existing system type and condition (already undertaken for Cavendish).
 Seek rectification of failures to maximise containment (where possible).
 Implement finalised Minimum Standards in Appendix B for new Permits and require 3-yearly reports.
-Medium All other properties <4,000m .
+Medium - All other properties <4,000m 2 .
 Byaduk / Byaduk North Rocklands (potable catchment) Mooralla (potable catchment) Konongwootong (potable catchment) Inspection to confirm existing system type and condition.
 Implement finalised Minimum Standards in Appendix B for new Permits and require 3-yearly reports.
-Low All other localities Inspect if resources permit.
+Low - All other localities Inspect if resources permit.
 Implement finalised Minimum Standards in Appendix B for new Permits and require 3-yearly reports.